The Mouse and His Child (film): Plot

 The mouse and his child are two parts of a single small wind-up toy, which must be wound by a key in the father's back.
 After being unpacked, they discover themselves in a toy shop where they befriend a toy elephant and toy seal.
 The child mouse proposes staying at the shop to form a family, which the other toys ridicule.

-They accidentally fall off the counter and end up the trash.
+They accidentally fall off the counter and end up in the trash.
 Once transported to the dump, they become enslaved by Manny the rat, who runs a casino and uses broken wind-up toys as his slave labor force.
-With the aid of a psychic frog, the mice escape and meet other animals on a quest of becoming free and independent self-winding toys.
+With the aid of a psychic frog, the mice escape and meet other animals on a quest to become free and independent self-winding toys.

 They rediscover the elephant and seal, who are somewhat broken down.
 Together they manage to form a family and destroy the rat empire.